 Helpful Tip: When displaying the logos of your clients, make sure to keep the design clean and in uniform sizes.
 If possible, display them in gray scale to minimize the attention they will get from your web visitors.
 Remember that the goal of putting in social proof is for you to convince people to trust your brand.

 The main purpose of your landing page is to prompt web visitors to take a specific action in your site.
 Seems simple enough but it really is a bit tricky and complicated.
 This is why testing different versions of landing page layouts is advisable.
-In this way, you’ll know what works well within your niche.
+In this way, you’ll know what works well within your niche and your entire digital marketing strategy in the Philippines.